-The Steelpoortdrift Vanadium Project is located in the Bushveld Igneous Complex of South Africa in an analogous geological setting to the mining operations of Rhovan (Glencore), Vametco (Bushveld Minerals) and Mapochs (International Resources Ltd).
-Vanadium mineralisation in the Bushveld Complex is higher grade than global peers (with the exception of Largo).
+The Steelpoortdrift (SPD) Vanadium Project is located in the Bushveld Igneous Complex of South Africa in an analogous geological setting to the current mining operations of Rhovan (Glencore), Vametco (Bushveld Minerals) and previous mining operations Mapochs (International Resources Ltd) and Vantech (Xstrata).
+Vanadium mineralisation in the Bushveld Complex is higher grade than most of it’s global peers.
 Mineralisation is hosted in vanadiferous titanomagnetite layers which occur at the same stratigraphic level across the entire complex and can be traced for almost 400 km.

 The Bushveld Complex is a geologically unique igneous complex endowed with deposits of PGEs, chromium, vanadium and magnetite.
 This world-renowned mining location is host to several mining operations and multiple major mining companies are active in the area.
 As a result it is one of the most studied geological provinces in the world.